Linuxfabrik/monitoring-plugins/README.rst

 If you

 - are disappointed by ``nagios-plugins-all``
-- search for plugins that are all written in Python2 only (your system language on CentOS)
+- search for plugins that are all written in Python only (your system language on CentOS)
 - want to have an easy look into the source code of the plugins
 - want to use plugins that are fast, reliable and mainly focused on CentOS and Icinga2
-- want to use plugins that all behave uniform and report the same (for example "used") in a short and precise manner
+- want to use plugins that all behave uniform and report the same (for example "used") in a short and precise manner, on Linux as well as Windows
 - want to use plugins out of the box with some kind of auto-discovery, that use useful defaults and only throw CRITs where it is absolutely necessary
 - are happy about plugins that provide some additional information to help you troubleshoot your system
 - want to use plugins that try to avoid 3rd party dependencies wherever possible
-- todo want same output on linux & windows

 ... then these plugins might be for you.